jaspector

 Additions, construction trailers, decks including those less than 2 feet above grade, demolitions, detached structures, electrical changes, fireplaces and wood stoves, garages, manufactured homes, new dwellings, pools, porches, retaining walls, right-of-way work, roofing, septic installation, sewer tap-ins, sheds, signs, siding, solar panels, temporary tents, and window replacements among permit-triggering items

-Typical processing time is Residential review goal: 10 to 15 business days; Commercial review goal: 15 to 30 business days.
+Building permit processing times in unincorporated Clermont County, OH typically run Residential review goal: 10 to 15 business days; Commercial review goal: 15 to 30 business days.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Clermont County, OH.
 The following work is generally exempt: Fences 6 feet or lower do not require a county building permit, although local zoning still applies; Agricultural structures are exempt if they are not primarily retail or commercial and the department receives zoning approval confirming agricultural use.
 Note: No broader consolidated exempt-work list was published on the reviewed Permit Central FAQ page.
 Confirm edge cases before proceeding.
+When in doubt, confirm with the local building department before starting work.